Year 11 Steps to Success 2022-23

 - English, Maths and Science Subject Forms

-Students are also placed in morning form classes which are lead by English, Maths and Science Form Tutors.
-Year 11 start school early at 8.30am and have a 45 minute PREP time to study our Life Chances curriculum and also receive additional teaching time and learning in the Core Subjects.
-Subject Forms are also reviewed in the English, Maths and Science RAG meeting and students can move forms after a certain time so they recieve additional time with an English, Maths and Science teacher each morning.
+Students are also placed in morning form classes which are led by English, Maths and Science Form Tutors.
+Year 11 start school early at 8.30am and have a 45-minute PREP time to study our Life Chances curriculum and also receive additional teaching time and learning in the Core Subjects.
+Subject Forms are also reviewed in the English, Maths and Science RAG meeting and students can move forms after a certain time, so they receive additional time with an English, Maths and Science teacher each morning.

 - Tuesday Boost